nhatlam1111/oracle_database_learning/lessons/lesson-4-intermediate-sql/5-subqueries.md

 )
 AND job_id NOT LIKE '%MGR%';

--- SOME is synonym for ANY
+-- SOME là từ đồng nghĩa của ANY
 SELECT employee_id, first_name, last_name, salary
 FROM employees
 WHERE salary > SOME (